What is Your Value Proposition and How Do You Present it?

 • a LinkedIn share

-• or even a tweet
+• or even an x/tweet

 need a value proposition.
 It’s unlike personal or private Internet use for entertainment purposes and to deal with boredom.

-That’s why I rarely use Facebook for example as it’s private in its nature.
 All those cute baby photos are great to look at.
 I admit that!

-Yet beyond strengthening your bonds with the people who show them there is no value in viewing private photos.
+There is no value in viewing private photos.
 Also I prefer real life babies instead of virtual ones.

 Who are you and what is your actual offer helping people with?

-What is your value proposition and how do you present it?
 It depends on who you are and what you offer.
 Are you a

 • blogger